haohanz/SplunkApp/README.md

 # Splunk Demo v1.4

 ## Summary
-A customized Splunk application with nexpose logs, hospital records (device asset fields), CVE and CWE datasets.
-- New features:
+A customized Splunk application for medical device vulnerability search and aggregation of Rapid7 Nexpose records, hospital records, Mitre and NVD database using Splunk API, Javascript, Node.js, and XML.

+Built Splunk backend and node server with Splunk Javascript API and Node.js, applied unit test using Artillery, performance test using Splunk RESTful API, and workflow test using Selenium.

+## Overview
 - Aggregate Page
     * View aggregated results of device info and vulnerability name
 - Search Page
     * Search by vulnerability keyword -> View related devices
     * Search by CVE-ID/CWE-ID -> View related devices
 - File Upload Page
     * File upload
     * Create index for file storage
 - Visualization Page
     * Charts and diagrams for aggregated data
-- Old features:
+- Other features:
     * Click on Nexpose fields (e.g. "host") to search for filtered hospital records
     * Click on Hospital fields to search for filtered and aggregated nexpose & hospital results
     * Click on manufacturer or manufacturer & model to see aggregated results